 About Michelle

-Michelle Reed is the Research Manager for Library Futures, a project of the Engelberg Center on Innovation Law & Policy at NYU Law.
-She manages the organization’s research portfolio in support of digital rights and equitable access to knowledge.
+Michelle Reed is the Director of Programs for Library Futures, a project of the Engelberg Center on Innovation Law & Policy at NYU Law.
+She oversees the organization’s education and community programs, project activities, and research portfolio in support of digital rights and equitable access to knowledge.
 Prior to joining Library Futures, Michelle worked in academic libraries at the intersections of technology, education, and intellectual property, including as Head of the Scholarly Commons at the University of Illinois Urbana-Champaign and as Director of Open Educational Resources at the University of Texas at Arlington.
-She is an advocate for public access who spends her days in Champaign, Illinois, learning, building, storytelling, and caring for plants.
+She is an advocate for public access who enjoys learning, building, storytelling, and caring for plants.
+Read more about her on the Library Futures blog.

 Highlights